smnorris/fwapg/extras/README.md

     ./assessment_watersheds_lookups.sh

-Rather than calculate upstream area as needed, this draft script will add and populate an `upstream_area` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow)
+Rather than calculate upstream area as needed, this draft script will add and populate an `upstream_area_ha` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow)

     python add_upstream_area_ha.py